Susan Catania: Tenure

+Women's rights

+Catania joined a small group of women legislators who focused on women's rights issues in the 1970s.
+Judy Koehler, a colleague in the House, regarded Catania as "very much a leader on women’s issues, on such things as domestic violence, sexual abuse and employment discrimination".
+In 1974, she shocked male legislators by bringing her infant daughter to the House floor and nursing her baby in the women's restroom.
+The infant remained in a car bed under an empty desk near Catania's, and recent renovations had added a new women's lounge by the entrance into the House chamber, the lounge equipped with a loudspeaker to keep its occupants informed of House proceedings.
+In 1975, Catania was appointed chairperson of the Illinois Commission on the Status of Women, a 16-member panel including both Democratic and Republican appointees.

-She credited disposable diapers with helping her care for her babies while traveling for legislative business.
+Catania credited disposable diapers with helping her care for her babies while traveling for legislative business.
 Catania supported the federal Displaced Homemakers Act, which addressed women seeking to enter or re-enter the workforce.
 She testified at hearings of a US House subcommittee in 1976, and a US Senate subcommittee in 1977.
 Catania was chief sponsor of the unsuccessful effort to get the federal Equal Rights Amendment (ERA) ratified by the General Assembly, breaking with Speaker George Ryan, who opposed the ERA.
 Ryan later declined to reappoint her to the Commission on the Status of Women.
+Her term as the commission's chairperson had lasted for eight years.

-In 1979, Catania proposed an amendment to the Illinois Human Rights Act, which had passed the Senate with the sponsorship of Senator Harold Washington.
+In 1979, Catania proposed an amendment to the Illinois Human Rights Act, which had passed the Senate with the sponsorship of Harold Washington.
 Catania's amendment, which would have allowed women guarantees in the use of credit cards, passed the House but was not accepted by the Senate.
 As Catania refused to back down, the bill deadlocked, and the General Assembly adjourned at the end of June.
 After additional negotiations, the act was re-introduced in November without Catania's amendment, and the bill became law in December.
 That same year, she won an award named after Susan B. Anthony for her legislative leadership on women's issues.